ufcg-lsd/blowout/README.md

 Timedout | The Task took timeout

-## Deploy
+## Customizing Blowout Parts
-To ensure the correct Blowout operation with new deployments, a series of interfaces have been made available, ensuring the existence of all the necessary methods in each class that can be deployed.
+To ensure the correct Blowout operation with new customized parts, a series of interfaces have been made available, ensuring the existence of all the necessary methods in each class that can be customized.

 ### Blowout Pool
-To deploy Blowout Pool is necessary that your new BlowoutPool implements the interface BlowoutPool.
+To customize Blowout Pool is necessary that your new BlowoutPool class implements the interface BlowoutPool.

 After that, you can set the following property in the Blowout configuration file with the class name of your new Blowout Pool:

 	impl_blowout_pool_class_name="my_new_blowout_pool_class_name"

 ### Scheduler
-To deploy Scheduler is necessary that your new Scheduler implements the interface SchedulerInterface.
+To customize Scheduler is necessary that your new Scheduler class implements the interface SchedulerInterface.

 After that, you can set the following property in the Blowout configuration file with the class name of your new Scheduler:

 	impl_scheduler_class_name="my_new_scheduler_class_name"

 ### Infrastructure Manager
-To deploy Infrastructure Manager is necessary that your new InfrastructureManager implements the interface InfraManager.
+To customize Infrastructure Manager is necessary that your new InfrastructureManager class implements the interface InfraManager.

 After that, you can set the following property in the Blowout configuration file with the class name of your new Infrastructure Manager:

 	impl_infra_manager_class_name="my_new_infra_manager_class_name"

 ### Infrastructure Provider
-To deploy Infrastructure Provider is necessary that your new InfrastructureProvider implements the interface InfrastructureProvider.
+To customize Infrastructure Provider is necessary that your new InfrastructureProvider class implements the interface InfrastructureProvider.

 After that, you can set the following property in the Blowout configuration file with the class name of your new Infrastructure Provider: